Skip to content

 What is AWS Network Firewall?

-AWS Network Firewall is a managed service that makes it easy to deploy essential network protections for all of your Amazon Virtual Private Clouds (VPCs).
-It can filter traffic at the perimeter of your VPC, including filtering traffic going to and coming from an internet gateway, NAT gateway, over VPN, or AWS Direct Connect.
+AWS Network Firewall is a managed service that makes it easy to deploy essential L3-L7 deep packet inspection protections for all of your Amazon Virtual Private Clouds (VPCs).
+It can filter traffic at the subnet level of your VPC, including filtering traffic going to and coming from an internet gateway, NAT gateway, over VPN, or AWS Direct Connect.

 What are the benefits of enabling AWS Network Firewall?